George-Edih/cs1302-ce01/README.md

 ## Questions

 In your notes, clearly answer the following questions.
+These instructions assume that you have setup your local machine following the instructions linked to on eLC and the syllabus.

 1. When you launch your terminal emulator, what is the absolute path of the directory it places you in?
 What command can you use to figure it out?